-- Hip Dysplasia: Since Collie Pyrenees is a large sized dog breed, it can face the problem of hip dysplasia.
-It will have a problem of moving from one place to another.
+- Hip Dysplasia: Since Collie Pyrenees is a large-sized dog breed, it can face the problem of hip dysplasia.
+It will have a problem with moving from one place to another.
 Consult a vet for proper and effective treatment.

 - Deafness: It can face the hearing problem which is also mostly genetic.
 However, deafness will not affect the overall health of your dog and it will only be not able to hear properly.
 There are many hearing aids in the market that you can get for your dog to make its life easier.

 The Collie Pyrenees comes in the following colors combination: